nshkrdotcom/synapse/docs/docs2/direction.md

     ```

 *   **Elixir Error Handling:**
-    *   The `AxonCore.AgentProcess` GenServer will receive these error responses.
+    *   The `SynapseCore.AgentProcess` GenServer will receive these error responses.
     *   Based on the error type and the agent's configuration, it will decide how to handle the error:
         *   **Retry:** If the error is `ModelRetry` or a transient error (e.g., network issue), and the retry limit hasn't been reached, the agent process can retry the operation.
         *   **Restart:** If the error is a `ValidationError` or another non-recoverable error, the agent process might be restarted by the supervisor (based on the supervision strategy).